opensesamemedia/syncstage-docs/docs/web/sdk-delegates.md

+???+ warning

+    SyncStage Web SDK is currently available only in PREVIEW-ONLY mode, which means it is not yet recommended for production usage.

 SyncStage class provide two delegate:, `ISyncStageUserDelegate` and `ISyncStageConnectivityDelegate` which provide a set of callbacks to inform your application about asynchronous events from the SyncStage.
 You can define those object and provide to the SyncStage constructor or update public SyncStage properties `userDelegate` and `connectivityDelegate` anytime.

 ### SyncStageUserDelegate